Sales Systems vs Headcount: Why Your Revenue Team Doesn’t Need More People

 When a target account visits your pricing page, your sales team gets alerted.
 When they visit three times in a week, an automated outreach sequence triggers.
 You're reaching out at exactly the moment they're evaluating solutions.

 This is what it looks like when marketing and sales are one connected system instead of two teams running parallel strategies with parallel dashboards.
+We dug deeper into the practical mechanics in our inbound meeting workflow post if you want the step-by-step build.

 What happens when you build systems instead of hiring

-These are some of our wins:
+These are some of our wins.

 GRIP Facility is a six-person tech startup.
 Before working with us, they had almost no proactive outreach.
 Everything came through referrals and their existing network.